sayanarijit/sayanarijit.github.io/src/site/notes/fiction.md

 # Fiction

+Don't waste your emotions, make a story out of it.

 ## Insights

 - "a story is a gossip" - arunava sinha [^1][1] [^2][2]
 - "A story is an honest lie", "Define characters by their desire, but never give it to them.
 Give them their need instead." - Swapnil Narendra [^3][3] [^4][4]
+- "Story doesn't need to have one single concrete meaning.
+Let your readers interpret their own version of the story." - ???

 ## Concepts